brianshih1/mini-container/mdbook/src/capabilities.md

 P'(effective) = F(effective) ?
 P'(permitted) : P'(ambient)
 ```

 If we don’t set the `F(effective)` bit, then we need to ensure that `P'(ambient)` contains the capability bit.
 To do that, we need to create a capability-aware file.
-Capability aware files can use the [prctl](https://man7.org/linux/man-pages/man2/prctl.2.html) calls to add capabilities to capability sets.
+Capability-aware files can use the [prctl](https://man7.org/linux/man-pages/man2/prctl.2.html) calls to add capabilities to capability sets.

 For example, `prctl` with arguments of `PR_CAP_AMBIENT` `PR_CAP_AMBIENT_RAISE` can add capabilities to the ambient set.
-According to prctl’s Linux doc, `PR_CAP_AMBIENT_RAISE` adds the capability specified in arg3 to the ambient set and “the specified capability must already be present in both the permitted and the inheritable sets of the process”.
+According to prctl’s Linux doc, `PR_CAP_AMBIENT_RAISE` adds the capability specified in arg3 to the ambient set, and “the specified capability must already be present in both the permitted and the inheritable sets of the process”.

 As a result, we need to add the capability to the inheritable set of the thread before adding it to the ambient set of the thread.
 We will add the capability to `F(permitted)` manually since I can’t seem to add it with `prctl` directly (I’m still going through the docs to find out why this is happening!).